prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Steps 6: Display an ad
 {:.no_toc}

-Once the rewarded ad is recieved you can display it.
+Once the rewarded ad is received you can display it.
 Folow the [AdMob instructions](https://developers.google.com/admob/ios/rewarded#swift) for the details.

 ## Native Ads